PastyPurpleTrolls/game-contest-server/README.md

 chmod +x /usr/local/bin/docker-compose
 ```

 In order to run certain Docker commands without `sudo`, users need to be added to the `docker` group.
 If the `docker` group hasn't been created, go ahead and make it.
-After that, add any users you need to the group.
-The**$USER** is replaced with their username.
+After that, add any users you need to the group. `$USER` is replaced with their username.
 The user will need to log out and back in for the changes to take effect.

 ```bash
 sudo groupadd docker